When are details of the programme available?

 How long do events last?

 The majority of events last one hour.
-Occasionally some events may be 75 or 90 minutes or even up to 2 hours long and events for very young children are often less than an hour.
-Check the end time of events when booking – each is detailed on the online event listing and in the brochure.
+Occasionally some events may be 75 or 90 minutes or even up to two hours long, and events for very young children are often less than an hour.
+Check the end time of events when booking – each is detailed on the online event listing.

 Are there any events for children?

-Yes, we have a whole programme of events entirely dedicated to children and their parents/carers.
-It features readings, panel discussions, creative workshops, demonstrations, storytelling and activities of every type to keep children absorbed and entertained.
-Use our event search to find events for children.
+Yes, we have a programme of events dedicated to children.
+It features readings, discussions, storytelling and creative activities to keep children absorbed and entertained.

 Do you admit latecomers?